-5. Turbidity is a measure of the cloudiness of the water.
+4. Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
 Level detected represents the highest level detected.
-The regulations also require that 95% of the turbidity samples collected have measurements below 0.3 NTU September 2013 was the month when we had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were below the acceptable range allowed and it did constitute a treatment technique violation.

 GLOSSORY OF TERMS

 Non-Detects (ND) - laboratory analysis indicates that the constituent is not present.